 Click Run Template and start building your visualizations a few minutes later.

-To use a selected data source component, you must first authorize the data source.
+To use a selected data source connector, you must first authorize the data source.

 At least one data source must be used in order to create a working flow.